villasite/sba/_posts/2020-06-28-wed-sandra-coles-bell.md

 ---
 **12 PM**

-We welcome Sandra Coles-Bell, Program Director Office of Cultural Diversity and Outreach, Office of Vicar General and Moderator of Ethnic Ministries, Archdiocese of Washington today.
+We welcome Mrs. Sandra Coles-Bell, Program Director Office of Cultural Diversity and Outreach, Office of Vicar General and Moderator of Ethnic Ministries, Archdiocese of Washington today.
 Part our "On Time God Online" series.

 <p class="text-danger"><b>Meeting ID</b>: 831 1388 8867
 <br>